 The Debt Review Awards is an industry Awards Program which is specific to the Debt Counselling and Debt Review Industry.
 All NCR Registered Debt Review Industry Parties are invited to participate and are in line to be considered for Awards.

-Each year the Debt Review Awards organizers call on the industry to share their feedback on the various Payment Distribution Agencies, more than 2500 registered Debt Counsellors and over 5000 registered credit providers.
-With the use of online software the industry is able to pool their knowledge and experience to reflect the current level of performance of various industry roll players.
+Each year the Debt Review Awards organizers call on the industry to share their feedback on the various Payment Distribution Agencies, more than 1700 active registered Debt Counsellors and over 8000 registered credit providers.
+With the use of online software, the industry is able to pool their knowledge and experience to reflect the current level of performance of various industry role players.

 For more information on the Debt Review Awards process: Click Here